 Here’s where we share what we’ve learned.
 It’s all about preventing further abuse.
 We’re getting the word out – increasing awareness and starting conversations.

-Our latest campaign seeks to increase awareness about sextortion, destigmatize the issue, and encourage individuals to reach out for help and support their friends.
+Sextortion can have a devastating impact on victims, and it can happen to anyone.
+Based on research with over 3,000 youth, we developed our Stop Sextortion campaign and help resources to increase awareness about sextortion, de-stigmatize the issue, and encourage individuals to reach out for help and support their friends.

 With the sheer volume of illicit child abuse material online, law enforcement isn’t equipped to find and identify all the people searching for this content.
 The result is that people search and share with a seemingly low risk of getting caught.
 We work to intercept this behavior and change it – reducing the demand for abuse content overall.